sapient-global/assemble-presentation-reveal/README.md

  4. Start adding slides.

+## List of the available presentations

+When you run the server, you will have two pages available:

+- **/index.html**, here you will find a list of all the available presentations.

+- **/masters.html**, all the master pages (pages with config only for presenters) will be here

-## Index and Master files
+## Difference between index.html and master.html

 Within the folder of your presentation, you might have an index and master pages.

-The index page is the link you will give the attendees to access the presentation.
+- **The index page** is the link you will give the attendees to access the presentation.

-The master page is the page you will use as presenter.
-If you are using sockets, then this will be required, because in this page the socket key will be added, and when you change a slide, the slide of the attendees will be changed as well.
+- **The master page** is the page you will use as presenter.
+If you are using sockets or remote.io, then this will be required, because in this page the socket key will be added, and when you change a slide, the slide of the attendees will be changed as well.

-# List of available presentations

-When you run the server, you will have two pages available, /index.html, in which you will find a list of all the available presentation's pages aimed to attendees.

-If you decided to have a master page, then it will be listed under /masters.html

-## Creating slides (Still no generator)
+## Creating slides (Valid until generator is written)

 ### Naming
 As long as the slide creation process is manual, in order to ensure the order of your slides in the presentation, you need to prepend to your slides name a number. ie: